FelixSivars/IV1350-Cashier-System/README.md

-# Point-of-Sale System
+# Cashier System

-A Java-based point-of-sale (POS) system implementing object-oriented design principles for retail store transactions.
+A Java-based cashier system implementing object-oriented design principles for retail store transactions.

 ## Project Overview

-This project is an implementation of a point-of-sale system that handles sales transactions in a retail environment.
+This project is an implementation of a cashier/point-of-sale system that handles sales transactions in a retail environment.
 The system follows the Model-View-Controller (MVC) pattern and emphasizes high cohesion, low coupling, and proper encapsulation.

 ### Features